 See roulette computer comparison and details of many of this device’s faults.

-Forester (the seller) claims I’m disohnest with my reviews, so perhaps we’ll include below what an independent tester said.
+Forester (the seller) claims I’m dishonest with my reviews, so perhaps we’ll include below what an independent tester said.
 An independent tester came to the same conclusions as me.
-I understand Forester is just trying to protect his ego and business, but truth is truth.
+I understand Forester is just trying to protect his business, but truth is truth.
 This device was professionally tested by the casino consultant Mike Barnett, who after his initial tests stated:

 “When the device did produce predictions, the results were close to random.”

 Although Mr. Barnett said himself he would benefit by being able to report to casinos that Forester’s device was a real threat, he made it very clear he believed the device was not at all a threat.
 I agree with Mr. Barnett’s findings.
-However, Forester lies claiming the casinos have said they consider it to be their only threat.
+However, Forester absurdly claims the casinos have said they consider it to be their only threat.
 So Forester is claiming the exact opposite of the truth to sell his product.
-He also falsely claims that my review is a “dishonest scam”.
-I understand he’s trying to protect his business, but the facts are facts, and anyone who has properly tested Forester’s devices concludes it is not effective in real casino conditions.
+He also falsely claims that my review here is a “dishonest scam”.
+I understand he’s trying to protect his business, but anyone who has properly tested Forester’s devices concludes it is not effective in real casino conditions.
 And anyone who properly researches Forester’s claims will probably conclude he’s running a clever scam, and has no problem unjustly attacking anyone who threatens his income.

-VERDICT: Click here to see what one purchaser of this device had to say about the seller (Miro Zirdum) If you are going to risk application of a potentially illegal device, the results you achieve should be worthwhile.
+VERDICT: If you are going to risk application of a potentially illegal device, the results you achieve should be worthwhile.
 Despite this device being more affordable than most, you don’t get much for your money.
 The device’s zap feature makes application completely impractical.
 There is no multi-player support.
 The algorithms are incomplete and ineffective on modern “level” wheels.
 There are too many problems with this device to mention – it is at best a theoretical device, not something that can realistically beat roulette in real casino conditions.
 It is the same conclusion reached by other professional testers.
-In his tests, Mr. Barnett used slowed DVD footage to obtain the precise predicted number anyway so even if Forester develops his device to “speak” predictions, this will not change the critical flaws in the algorithms.
-While to his credit, Forester is actively trying to improve his device, at present it is inferior technology.
-Actual use of this device in real casino conditions may result in nothing more than jail, and a depleted bankroll.
-Nevertheless, what Forester has created with limited resources is clever, but you need a lot more than limited resources to build an effective and practical roulette computer for modern wheels.
+Although Forester is actively trying to improve his device, at present it is poor technology with manipulative sales material.